 Hot off the Press is a collection of my most recent interviews and articles on radio, TV, newspapers and online.
 My goal is to give you the tools to address your health from a more preventative and empowering health model.
 This is a great place to get all the latest information and news on how you can use the natural approach on your road to lifelong health.

-October is National Breast Cancer Awareness Month
+September is Prostate Cancer Awareness Month

 For more information, please see the completely revised and updated 3rd edition of The Encyclopedia of Natural Medicine.